William Giles Harding: Career

 After college, Harding settled at his father's McSpadden's Bend (now known as Pennington Bend) property, River Farm, which his father had bought for him.
 It was located between the Stones and Cumberland rivers in Nashville.
 He had married Mary Selena McNairy in 1829.
 They had a son together, John Harding II, before she died of yellow fever in the epidemic of 1837.
 It caused many deaths in towns along the waterways of the South.

 In 1839 at the age of 31, Harding took over management of the Belle Meade Plantation, which then consisted of 1300 acres.
-His father was working with some slaves from Belle Meade in Mississippi County, Arkansas, where at the age of 60 he was developing a 10,000-acre cotton plantation near Plum Point Bend along the Mississippi River.
+His father was working with some of the enslaved from Belle Meade in Mississippi County, Arkansas, where at the age of 60 he was developing a 10,000-acre cotton plantation near Plum Point Bend along the Mississippi River.

 In 1840 the widower Harding married Elizabeth McGavock, daughter of Randal McGavock, a former mayor of Nashville.
 They had daughters Selene and Mary Elizabeth Harding together.

 Harding acquired additional property around Belle Meade, enlarging the plantation to 5300 acres by 1850.
-In the census that year his father was recorded as the third-largest slaveholder in Davidson County, Tennessee, holding 93 slaves at Belle Meade and 34 at McSpadden's Bend plantation, named Bellevue.
+In the census that year his father was recorded as the third-largest enslaver in Davidson County, Tennessee, holding 93 enslaved persons at Belle Meade and 34 at McSpadden's Bend plantation, named Bellevue.

 At the age of forty-five, from 1853 to 1854, Harding began construction of a larger Greek Revival mansion on the Belle Meade Plantation that incorporated some of his father's brick house.
 It later became known as the Belle Meade Mansion (listed on the National Register of Historic Places since December 30, 1969).

 While Harding raced some of his horses, he was most interested in the practice of breeding high-quality blood stock.
 He also raised purebred cattle, sheep, and cashmere goats.
 In 1856, he served as the President of the Nashville Jockey Club.
-He owned 136 slaves at Belle Meade in 1860.
+He enslaved 136 people at Belle Meade in 1860.
 He began a practice of holding yearling sales at Belle Meade, which attracted attention to the quality of his horses.